UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 # ⚡ Quick setup
-1. Download all the files from the [Master](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/tree/master) branch of this repo.
+1. Clone all the files from the [Master](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/tree/master) branch of this repo to your local folder.
 2. Install [Node.js](https://nodejs.org/en)
 3. Install [VS Code](https://code.visualstudio.com/) (or any code-editing tool as you like)
 3. Open your terminal and run these commands to install the necessary libraries: